cert-manager/website/content/careers/fullstack-engineer.md

 **A bit about us**

-Our mission is to build the best team and process to guide and support enterprises and start-ups alike in their adoption Kubernetes.
+Our mission is to build the best team and process to guide and support enterprises and start-ups alike in their adoption of Kubernetes.
 Our deep understanding and real-world experience in a variety of environments (cloud and on-premises), enables us to accelerate customer projects and provide them with confidence in their operations.

 **The Role**